 Lou Ann Goodrich is a lifelong resident of the Pacific Northwest and she currently resides in Oregon where she maintains forested acreage preserved for wildlife.

-Lo Ann is a proponent for a balanced environment and habitat conducive to maintaining diversity and sustainability for wildlife and the natural world.
+Lo Ann is a proponent of a balanced environment and habitat conducive to maintaining diversity and sustainability for wildlife and the natural world.
 Animals have always been a large part of her life and after retiring from a career in medicine she pursued photography to record and express the beauty of nature.

-Now a passionate nature and wildlife photographer, she particularly strives to portray species specific behavior in her images.
+Now a passionate nature and wildlife photographer, she particularly strives to portray species-specific behavior in her images.
 Recently she has diversified and added digital photo artistry to her skills which allows an additional creativity and artistic presentation of her images.

 Although Lou Ann is new to the art world she is gaining recognition through published images and awards in photography and digital art. http://louanngoodrich-photoartist.com

 6th Place – Alessandro Andreuccetti – “Rose Garden”

 Alessandro Andreuccetti was born in San Gimignano, Italy, in 1955.
 He studied art and architecture in Florence before attending the Art School and then The Academy and the Faculty of Architecture.

 Alessandro, talks about his artistic journey, “Through my work, I want to analyze and represent the life that surrounds me or pass me by, just brushing.
 My favorite subjects are human figures immersed in their world, educated, that is, in poses and attitudes that identify the mood and suggest their personality.”